fantauzzi/CarND-Advanced-Lane-Lines/README.md

 Function `measure_curvature(coefficients, y0, mx, my)` calculates and returns the curvature radius, in meters, for the parabola with given `coefficients`, as measured at the y coordinate `y0`.

-The coefficients and `y0` are expressed in pixels, i.e. assuming the parabola is drawn in a pixmap, and the function performs the necessary conversions from pixels to meters, using the given conversion factors `mx` and `my`.
-The latter are given in meters/pixel, and state, for one pixel in the bird-eye view image, to how many meters it corresponds on the road.
+Coefficients and `y0` must assume the reference coordinate system to be in pixels, and the function performs the necessary conversions from pixels to meters, using the given conversion factors `mx` and `my`.
+The latter are given in meters/pixel, and state, for one pixel in the bird-eye view image, to how many meters it corresponds on the road, in the x and y direction respectively.

 I estimated `mx` and `my` based on images taken from the camera, and assumptions on the lane width and lane line markings length, as expected on California highways.
 I have set them to 3.66/748 and 3.48/93 meters/pixel respectively.